dhershman1/tap-junit/README.md

 Works with tape and other tap based tests just pipe it into tap-junit and set your output param.

-If no output is set, then the output will now write to the console instead of creating a basic file
+If no output is set, then the output will simply display in the terminal

 **NOTE v1.2.0+ is using Stream3 if you wish to stay on stream2 stick to versions 1.1.0 or lower**